adammaj1/Mandelbrot_set_wake/README.md

 sOut	 0000000000100000000000000 	 5
 ```

-# Angles of externla rays landing on the Misiurewicz points
+# Angles ( in the symbolic form) of external rays landing on the principal Misiurewicz points of wake p/q

 Algorithm is based on the Theorem 5.3 in: [Geometry of the Antennas in the Mandelbrot Set by R L Devaney and M Moreno-Rocha, April 11, 2000](http://math.bu.edu/people/bob/papers/monica.pdf)